EloisaElias/Elo_portfolio/README.md

   * **03_AB_test.ipynb**
     - Summary: Using the z-test function
-  	- The fun part: Using the formulas to create the z-test function
+  	- The fun part: the z-test function

   * **02_CTR.ipynb**
     - Summary: Click through rate methodology and ttest function.